-But there is nothing about the Internet that says you can’t have a home there—which is also here, underneath the Web.
+Yet there is nothing about the Internet that says you can’t have a home there—which is a deeper here, underneath the Web.

-This is important: now is the time to clearly and finally make a sharp distinction between the Web and the Internet.
+This is important because we need to clearly and finally make a sharp distinction between the Web and the Internet.
 Because they are not the same.
 The Internet is what the Web sits on.
 And, big and broad as it is, the Web is not the only thing that can sit on the Internet.
 This was true for Web as it was in the first place, for what we called Web 2 in the early ’00s, and for what we call Web 3 today.

 The Internet is different.
-And there are few limits to what the Internet can support, much as there are few limits to what can be built on land or float on an ocean.
+And there are few limits to what the Internet can support, much as there are few limits to what can be built on land or float on ocean.

 But there are limits to what we can build on the Web.
 One of those is a home for ourselves.
 A real home.
 One that does not require renting a domain name.
 One that lets us zero-base what we can do upon the infinite grace granted us by simply connecting to a worldwide network of networks that exists only to move packets of data from any end to any other end.